-M. Patricia Fullerton, Esquire Elizabeth Anzalone, Esquire 333 Market Street / 9th Floor Harrisburg, PA 17101
+M. Patricia Fullerton, Esquire Elizabeth Anzalone, Esquire 333 Market Street / 9th Floor

+Harrisburg, PA 17101

-March 31, 2017
+Date of Decision: March 31, 2017

-Michael J. McElligott, Esquire
+Hearing Officer: Michael J. McElligott, Esquire

 1 Following remand of these matters from the US.
 District Court for the Eastern District of Pennsylvania to this hearing officer, and as set forth below, the parent and the PA Department of Education submitted a stipulated factual record in February 2017.
 While not made explicit between the parties, this decision is considered to be the result of a closed hearing process.